I am a retired quality engineer and am interested in food and wine from all over the world.

 Today, you only have to rinse them in cold water and pat them dry with paper towels before you begin.
 I prefer to use beer rather than ginger ale in my version of this recipe.

-The scalloped potatoes are made with layers of sliced potatoes sprinkled with salt, pepper, flour and dabs of butter.
+The scalloped potatoes are made with layers of sliced potatoes sprinkled with salt, pepper, flour, and dabs of butter.
 Milk is added before cooking so that the potatoes make their own bechamel sauce as they cook.
-You can bake them in the same oven as the ham if you have room but they will only need to cook for an hour.
+You can bake them in the same oven as the ham if you have room, but they will only need to cook for an hour.

-2 Hours approximately
+Cooking Time: 2 Hours (approximately)

-- 1 8-9 Lb.
-Ham, preferably the butt end
+- 1 8-9 Lb. ham, preferably the butt end

-- 20-25 Whole Cloves
+- 20-25 whole cloves

 - Rinse the ham in cold water and pat dry with paper towels.

 - Place the ham on a metal rack, fat side up, in a large covered roasting pan.

 - With a sharp knife, score the fat on the ham diagonally at one-inch intervals.
 Then repeat the process in the opposite direction, forming one-inch squares.
 If there isn’t very much fat, you can skip this step.